AdamRathbun/Etch/README.md

 # Etch
 Etch is a full-stack creative collaboration tool that helps remote team members work together, especially when it comes to creative projects.
-Etch comes with accessible markup tools, comments, and project sharing to help you work with others and get your designs where they need to be.
+Etch comes with accessible markup tools, comments, authentication, and project sharing to help you work with others and get your designs where they need to be.

 ## Video demo: https://soapbox.wistia.com/videos/hyu7fA6EOa